-A: Our Care Teams consist of everyone from the patient, medical receptionists and referrals coordinator, to your medical assistant or nurse, and your provider [doctor or physician assistant].
+A: Our Care Teams consist of everyone from the patient, medical receptionists and referrals coordinator, to your medical assistant or nurse, and your provider [doctor, physician assistant, or nurse practitioner].
 Care Teams may also include others such as pharmacists, community resources, and specialist providers.
 Together, they all work to facilitate timely care.

 A: PCPCH is a model or philosophy of primary care that consists of 5 attributes: Patient Centered, Comprehensive, Team-based, Coordinated, Accessible, and Focused on Quality & Patient Safety.
 This ensures that the patient is included in their medical care.
 Any clinic participating in PCPCH is striving for excellence and has adapted these attributes and implemented them to fit their own unique characteristics.